fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 It was feeding time for the two orphaned black rhino.
 They have been reared by humans and aren’t fearful.
 They’re fed a milky drink and hay, and don’t mind us watching them closely.
 They talk to each other, making high pitched squeaks, a bewitching and endearing noise; beasts this big shouldn’t make such delicate and delightful sounds.
 It makes you want to cry, like a soppy Disney movie.

 The centenary centre is just around the corner.
-The road there was filled with giraffe and elephant.
+The road there was filled with playful giraffe and elephant.
 We had our first close encounter with elephants, 4 bulls, nervously close, they walked our way.
 We’d heard horror stories about elephants trampling people and cars, one charged Claire’s car on a previous trip, tusking the girl next to her – a terrifying experience.
 "We should go now", Jannes said.
 But Kelsey kept her distance, and the elephants showed no signs of agitation, they crossed behind us without incident.
 At the centre we ate cheeseburgers and chips.

+{% figure imfolozi-giraffe-sibling-love.jpg portrait %}
+Loving giraffe siblings
+{% endfigure %}

+{% figure imfolozi-feeding-bull-elephant.jpg portrait %}
+Elephant bull near centenary centre
+{% endfigure %}

 ### Buffalo and wild dogs